On this page

 The Bonamia ostreae threat

 Bonamia ostreae spreads through the movement of infected flat oysters.
 The parasite may be carried by other shellfish such as Pacific oysters, green lipped mussels and geoducks (a type of clam).
-It does not kill these shellfish, but they can pass it on to oysters.
+It does not kill these shellfish, but they can pass it on to flat oysters.
 The parasite does not affect food safety of any shellfish.

 Biofouling on vessels and equipment may spread the parasite.